WXYT-FM

-WXYT-FM (97.1 MHz "97.1 The Ticket") is a commercial radio station in Detroit, Michigan, serving Metro Detroit and much of Southeast Michigan.
+WXYT-FM (97.1 MHz "97-1 The Ticket") is a commercial radio station in Detroit, Michigan, serving Metro Detroit and much of Southeast Michigan.
 It airs a sports radio format and is owned by Audacy, Inc. Its studios and offices are located in the nearby suburb of Southfield.

 It has an effective radiated power (ERP) of 15,000 watts.
 The transmitter site is off Greenfield Road near Interstate 696 (Walter P. Reuther Freeway) on Southfield's eastern side, co-located with the tower for WDIV-TV.
-In addition to its standard analog transmission, 97.1 The Ticket broadcasts in the HD Radio hybrid format; with AM all news sister station WWJ (a CBS News Radio affiliate) on the HD2 sub-channel, and WXYT (a BetQL Network affiliate) on the HD3 sub-channel.
-It is also available online via Audacy, with live video feeds of its weekday shows available via Twitch from 9 a.m. to 6 p.m.
-ET (although the Twitch feed instead plays public domain music during commercial breaks and excludes copyrighted material such as press conference clips).
+Via HD Radio, the station also carries FM simulcasts of sister stations all-news WWJ and sports betting talk WXYT.
+In December 2025, WXYT-FM began to syndicate its local lineup on a state-wide network, branded as the 97.1 Detroit Sports Radio Network, and at the end of August 2026, became a part of the SiriusXM satellite radio/Internet lineup nationwide, via channel 170.

 Programming

-Along with sister stations WWJ 950 AM and WXYT 1270 AM, 97.1 The Ticket is the flagship station of all four of Detroit's professional sports teams and two college teams: the Detroit Tigers baseball team, the Detroit Pistons basketball team, the Detroit Red Wings hockey team, the Detroit Lions football team, and the Michigan Wolverines football and men's basketball (NCAA) teams.
-Overnight and weekends, 97.1 The Ticket carries programming from Infinity Sports Network.
+Along with sister stations WWJ and WXYT AM, WXYT-FM is the flagship station of all four of Detroit's professional sports teams and two college teams: the Detroit Tigers baseball team, the Detroit Pistons basketball team, the Detroit Red Wings hockey team, the Detroit Lions football team, and the Michigan Wolverines football and men's basketball (NCAA) teams.
+Overnight and weekends, WXYT-FM carries programming from Westwood One Sports.